Alicia’s Famous Sweet Potato Pie

 Pour the filling into the pie crust.
-Cover the exposed pie crust with aluminum foil to prevent it from browning too quickly.
+Cover the exposed pie crust with aluminum foil for the first 30 minutes, to prevent it from browning too quickly.

-Bake for 55 to 60 minutes, until a toothpick comes out it clean.
-Remove it from the over, and allow the pie to cool for at least an hour (the filling is VERY hot).
+Bake for 45 to 55 minutes, until the filling is firm and the crust is golden.
+Remove it from the over, and allow the pie to cool for at least an hour.
 Refrigerate for at least another hour, and serve chilled.